tinacms/tina.io/content/docs/data-fetching/overview.md

 // ...
 ```

-One caveat to using the built-in queries on the client is that it **you can only query one root collection at a time**.
-If you have a page that has multiple forms on it, you may need to [write your own queries](/docs/data-fetching/custom-queries/).
+One caveat to using the built-in queries on the client is that **you can only query one root collection at a time**.
+If you have a page that has multiple forms on it, you may need to use [custom queries](/docs/data-fetching/custom-queries/).